ajwdewit/WOFOST_crop_parameters/README.rst

 Parameters themselves are defined by a tag that is the name of the parameter and a list of three
 items: 1) the value of the parameter, 2) a description of the parameter and 3) the units of the parameter.
-The units are defined in such way that they can be easily parsed and used by software that supports unit definitions during model definition and simulation.
+The units are defined in such way that they can be easily parsed and used by software that supports units during model definition and simulation.

 The indenting and general structure of the parameter files are part of the YAML syntax and not only enhance readability of the file, but also are essential for YAML to parse it.